Witiko/scm-at-arqmath3/paper/main.md

 | Interpolated text + LaTeX (non-positional `word2vec`)     | 0.6 | 2 | 1.0 | 5 | 0.6 | 0.288 |
 | Interpolated text + LaTeX (no token similarities)         |     | 2 |     | 5 | 0.6 | 0.257 |

-: Post-competition results with optimized parameter values for interpolated soft vector space models on ARQMath-3 Task 1 topics
+: Post-competition results with optimized parameter values for interpolated soft vector space models on ARQMath-3 Task 1

  /visualization-of-extensions.tex (The extensions of the baseline soft vector space models and their impact on the effectiveness with optimized parameter values)